Walter-Haynes/COGS/README.md

 ### Performance Comparison

-GoCS includes a benchmark of the different query methods in the samples.
+COGS includes a benchmark of the different query methods in the samples.
 This benchmark tests a two-component query over **10,000 game objects** at every frame.

 |Method|API|Time (lower is better)|Allocation (lower is better)|
 |---|---|---|---|